 To address the issue of increased caribou predation, the CMU tested predator exclosures in northeastern Alberta in 2014 and 2015.
 Predator exclosures physically exclude predators from a particular species, such as caribou, using a structural barrier or fence.
 The trials tested various fence designs across different habitat-types in boreal Alberta, and evaluated whether the fencing could keep predators from entering a baited site.
 Knowledge gained from these tests is helping to inform the development of large predator-free areas for caribou, such as those already included in a draft range plan for the Little Smoky and À La Pêche caribou ranges.

 The CMU also plays a scientific advisory role for caribou maternal penning projects in BC, translating learnings to support caribou recovery in Alberta.
-The Revelstoke Caribou Rearing in the Wild (RCRW) project is in a trial phase with the goal of increasing calf survival by capturing pregnant caribou and transporting them to a secure holding pen to give birth.
-Calves are kept penned with their mothers for one month to protect them from predators during their most vulnerable stage.
-Maternal penning has shown some promising results, adding eight calves (a 21% increase) to the wild population since its inception in 2014.
-Though the maternity pen has doubled calf survival compared to “wild” survival rates, it has not yet resulted in any measurable increases to the population growth rate.
+The Revelstoke Caribou Rearing in the Wild (RCRW) project was completed in 2021 and had a goal of increasing calf survival by capturing pregnant caribou and transporting them to a secure holding pen to give birth.
+Calves were kept penned with their mothers for one month to protect them from predators during their most vulnerable stage.